 SURFACE TREATMENT WITH OR WITHOUT ROBOT

-- Quality improvement by accurately controlling the dry film thickness
+- Quality improvement by accurate controlling of materials

 - Improvement of working environment

-- Better cost effectiveness; An industrial paint robot is not as expensive as many people think
+- Better cost efficiency; An industrial robot is not as expensive as many people think

 - Consistent surface quality